Black and white: Media

+Black and white continues to be used in certain sections of the modern arts field, either stylistically or to invoke the perception of a historic work or setting.

 Contemporary use

 Since the late 1960s, few mainstream films have been shot in black-and-white.
 The reasons are frequently commercial, as it is difficult to sell a film for television broadcasting if the film is not in color.
 1961 was the last year in which the majority of Hollywood films were released in black and white.

 Computing

 In computing terminology, black-and-white is sometimes used to refer to a binary image consisting solely of pure black pixels and pure white ones; what would normally be called a black-and-white image, that is, an image containing shades of gray, is referred to in this context as grayscale.